Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Athletic Training 323

-ATTR 323: Athletic Injury Assessment I – The Extremities
+I. Course Title: Assessment of Athletic Injuries I – The Extremities

-Note(s): Students cannot receive credit for both ESHE 323 and ATTR 323.
+Note(s): Applied Learning designated course.
+Students cannot receive credit for both ESHE 323 and ATTR 323.

 This course is designed to provide students with experience in both the didactic and psychomotor aspects of injury evaluation.
-Special emphasis is given to the decision making processes involved with injury assessment.
+Special emphasis is given to the decision-making processes involved with injury assessment.
 For each joint studied in this class students will review the anatomy and kinematics of the body part, will learn the signs and symptoms of common injuries, and special tests to confirm or rule out those injuries.
-In addition, students will learn how to measure joint motion using a goniometer, and assess neurological integrity.
+In addition, students will learn how to measure joint motion using a goniometer, assess neurological integrity, and demonstrate necessary skills for the profession.

 Students will be taught in a variety of situations including lecture, problem solving sessions and hands on experiences.
 Students work in groups to learn skills and will assess the skills of other class members.